zuiko21/minimOS/hard/pask.md

 The now standard **VIAport 2** in a simple port fashion will suffice.
 It must be connected to port A, as port B does not support _read handshake_.
-Actually, only `CA1` is used besides the port lines `PA0-PA7`.
+Actually, only `CA1` is used besides the data lines `PA0-PA7`.

 Since the VIA interface is _sort-of-compatible_ with the well-known **Centronics** connection, PASK might be connected to a classic printer with no computer in between!